wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

 [oob-docs]:                         ../installation//oob/overview.md
 [sqli-attack-docs]:                 ../attacks-vulns-list.md#sql-injection
 [xss-attack-docs]:                  ../attacks-vulns-list.md#crosssite-scripting-xss
+[web-server-mirroring-examples]:    ../installation/oob/web-server-mirroring/overview.md#examples-of-web-server-configuration-for-traffic-mirroring

 # Upgrading Wallarm NGINX modules

-These instructions describe the steps to upgrade the Wallarm NGINX modules 4.x to version 4.6.
-Wallarm NGINX modules are the modules installed in accordance with one of the following instructions:
+These instructions describe the steps to upgrade the Wallarm NGINX modules 4.x installed from the individual packages to version 4.6.
+These are the modules installed in accordance with one of the following instructions:

 * [Individual packages for NGINX stable](../installation/nginx/dynamic-module.md)
 * [Individual packages for NGINX Plus](../installation/nginx-plus.md)